alwynmathew/monodepth-pytorch/README.md

 ```
  Check out other flags at [main_options.py](https://github.com/alwynmathew/monodepth-pytorch/blob/master/main_options.py)

-Saved models and disparity at each `display_freq` can be found at `/checkpoints/name/` and `/checkpoints/name/web/images/` respectively.
+Saved models and ouput disparity at each `display_freq` can be found at `/checkpoints/name/` and `/checkpoints/name/web/images/` respectively.

 ## Testing